hpoleselo/number_sorter_cpp/README.md

 Clone this repository:

-` $ git clone `
+` $ git clone git@github.com:hpoleselo/number_sorter_cpp.git`

-There's a compiled version of the program
+Run the provided executable:

+` $ ./NumberSorter`

 There's an out-of-the-box `NumbersToBeSorted.txt` file which has some pre-defined integers to validate the application.
 One can extend this file to contain more numbers, such file is located in the root directory of this repository.
-Recall the file must contain **integers** separated by spaces, otherwise other cases will be disregarded.
+Recall the file must contain **integers separated by spaces**, otherwise other cases will be disregarded.

 ## Building the Application Locally